DPDK/dpdk/doc/guides/rel_notes/deprecation.rst

   pointer for the private data to the application which can be attached to the packet while enqueuing.

-* security: The IPsec configuration structure
-  ``struct rte_security_ipsec_xform`` will be updated with new members to allow SA lifetime configuration.
-A new structure would be introduced to replace the current member, ``esn_soft_limit``.

 * security: The structure ``rte_security_ipsec_xform`` will be extended with multiple fields: source and destination port of UDP encapsulation, IPsec payload MSS (Maximum Segment Size), and ESN (Extended Sequence Number).